 Implementation of the LCFF began in 2013–14.
 Initially, the state Department of Finance (DOF) estimated that achieving full funding levels for school districts and charter schools under the LCFF would take eight years based on then-current Proposition 98 growth projections, which would result in full implementation by fiscal year 2020-21.
 Full implementation for COEs was estimated to take two years.
 While those initial timelines have not formally changed, we are ahead of the initial implementation schedule.

 What is different?

-Base Grant for all students.
+- Base Grant for all students.

 - Supplemental Grant (focused on all English Language Learners, Free and Reduced Priced Meal eligible students, and foster youth).

 - Concentration Grant (focus on each English Language Learner, Free and Reduced Priced Meal eligible or foster youth student above 55% of the district-wide enrollment).

 I’ve heard that the LCFF includes accountability measures for how state funds are spent.
 What does that mean?

 Districts must develop a Local Control and Accountability Plan (LCAP) that is approved by the Board of Education every June at the same time as the budget.
 The LCAP includes goals and priorities, with particular attention to English Learners, socio-economically disadvantaged students and Foster Youth.
 The LCAP explicitly documents how expenditures are aligned to academic planning and progress.
 Parents and other stakeholder groups participate in the development of the LCAP.
 The district must adopt a three-year plan and update it annually.